Yves (singer)

-Ha Soo-young (born May 24, 1997), known professionally as Yves, is a South Korean singer and songwriter.
+Ha Soo-young (born May 24, 1997), known professionally as Yves, is a South Korean singer.
 She rose to prominence as a member of the South Korean girl group Loona and its sub-unit Loona yyxy.
 She made her debut as a solo artist on May 29, 2024, with the release of the extended play (EP) Loop.

 Early life

 Ha Soo-young was born on May 24, 1997, in Busan, South Korea.
 She lived in Busan until elementary school before moving to Yangsan.

 From a young age, Yves expressed an interest in becoming a singer.
 She became more inspired to pursue a career in music after watching the South Korean girl group Wonder Girls perform their debut song "Irony" in 2007.
 She later attended the Dance Up Academy in Busan and the Dream Vocal & Dance Academy in Seoul.